Here’s some information on referees who officiate at events on the World Snooker Tour…

 Luise gained experience as a referee at amateur events and then worked on a European Tour event for the first time at the 2014 Paul Hunter Classic in Germany.
 Remarkably, in only her third match, she picked out the balls for an official 147, made by Aditya Mehta.

-Away from snooker she is a student and enjoys travelling and learning languages.
+Away from snooker she enjoys travelling and learning languages.

 Maike Kesseler watches over Mark Selby